FernandoRomany/Dicee/README.md

 # Dicee
-Dicee is a new app you can use it to roll dice and get a random result
+Dicee is my first app you can use it to roll dice and get a random result

 you can use this app by finger press in to roll button or shake your phone